dzuuun/SATP/docs/USER_MANUAL.md

 1. Load the correct period and student.
 2. Open the student's assigned courses.
 3. Select the action for the target enrollment.
-4. Correct the assignment or change its exclusion status.
+4. Correct the assignment, exclude the course with a reason, or use **Restore** on the Excluded courses tab.
 5. Save and verify the updated row.

 To upload enrollments: